daniel5151/ANESE/README.md

 Just open `anese`, and a file select dialog should prompt you for a rom file.

+Alternatively, it can be called from the shell using the standard `anese [rom.nes]` syntax.

 For a full list of switches, run `anese -h`

-Oh, and when running on Windows, make sure the executable can find SDL2.dll.
+**Windows Users:** make sure the executable can find SDL2.dll.

 ## Controls